pkivolowitz/CSC4730-Fall-2023/README.md

 `man 2 chdir`

 Consult the man pages before approaching me with questions.
 Prior to my answering a question whose answer is found in the man page, I will require you to state your understanding of the man page and articulate where your understanding is insufficient.
 This step is taken to encourage good working habits and is not punitive.

 ## Attendance

 Attendance will be taken at nearly every class.
 The only exceptions will be when I am so excited to get down to business, that I forget to take it.

 You get 6 free absences.
 After that each absence will remove 1 percent from your aggregate score at the end of the term.
 All absences are treated equally.
 That is, there are no "excused" absences.

 The number of free absences equates to three weeks of missed class time so it is unlikely you'll exceed this and incur a penalty.

 Should a long-term absence due to uncontrollable circumstances become necessary, please speak to me as soon as possible.

 ## Arriving Late

 Once attendance has been taken, anyone arriving after than will be counted as absent.
 Generally, attendance will end between five and ten minutes after the official start of class.

 ## Leaving Early

 No, your coach cannot force you to leave class early to make practice.
+This comes directly from the current Athletic Director.
+If you are friends with persons arriving at practice before 4 PM, they do not have afternoon classes or are choosing to put their extra-curricular sports ahead of the **REST OF THEIR LIVES**.

 ## Essay

 [Here](./therac.md) is a link to an essay assignment.
 You can look at it at your convenience but do it only when assigned.
 The essay is six percent of your grade and, at 500 words, is one third to one sixth the length of a typical college essay.
 Five hundred words about life, death and your responsibility as a coder is not too much to ask.

 ## Projects

-Below is a listing of 10 "projects" of which only 8 are truly projects.
+Below is a listing of 10 "projects" of which only 8 are *truly* projects.
 One is a tutorial and another is just to provide proof you're ready to tackle the two kernel projects.

 The *Weight* column provides a weighting of the project within the Project Grading Component.
-It suggests my anticipation of the relative difficulty of each project compared to the others.
+It suggests my anticipation of the *relative* difficulty of each project compared to the others.

 The *OSTEP* column indicates how the projects correspond to course material.
 The indicated chapters will be most helpful.

 The *S&R* column indicates which chapters of Stevens and Rago can be helpful.

 The warmups each contribute one point to your final grade.